pourmalek/CovidVisualizedGlobal/README.md

 Logical order of graphs:

 (1) Outcomes: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported ratio, Daily cases or infections estimated to reported cases ratio.
-Followed by extra outcomes estimated by IHME and added starting from uptake 20210916, i.e., R effective, Daily Infection-outcome ratios, Daily mobility, Daily mask use, and (Percent) cumulative vaccinated.
+Followed by extra outcomes estimated by IHME and added starting from uptake 20210916, i.e., Daily Infection-outcome ratios, Daily mobility, Daily mask use, and (Percent) cumulative vaccinated.

 (2) Calendar time of estimates coverage: All-time, followed by 2021.
 To view the whole epidemic trajectory and further focus on the near future.